-5.10.3.4 Route Initiation in CLNP
+3.4.10.3.5 Route Initiation in CLNP

-As a result of the handling of the Join Event or the "polling" procedure described above, a virtual circuit will have been established between Airborne and Ground Routers.
-The Mobile SNDCF specified in the ATN SARPs should also have been assigned to support the use of this virtual circuit by CLNP.
-As with ground-ground Route Initiation, it is now necessary for the IS-SME to add to each Router's FIB, a route to the NET of the remote Router's Network Entity, using the newly established virtual Circuit.

-However, all each Router knows at this point is the DTE Address of the other Router.
-In order to avoid the maintenance problem inherent in managing lookup tables that would enable a correspondence to be made between a DTE Address and a NET, a dynamic procedure has been specified by the ATN SARPs.

-An ISO 9542 IS Hello (ISH) PDU is used for this purpose.
+- 3.4.10.3.5.1 As a result of the handling of the Join Event or the "polling" procedure described above, a virtual circuit will have been established between Airborne and Ground Routers.
+The Mobile SNDCF specified in the ATN ICS SARPs should also have been assigned to support the use of this virtual circuit by CLNP.
+As with ground-ground Route Initiation, it is now necessary for the IS-SME to add to each Router's FIB, a route to the NET of the remote Router's Network Entity, using the newly established virtual Circuit. - 3.4.10.3.5.2 However, all each Router knows at this point is the DTE Address of the other Router.
+In order to avoid the maintenance problem inherent in managing lookup tables that would enable a correspondence to be made between a DTE Address and a NET, a dynamic procedure has been specified by the ATN ICS SARPs. - 3.4.10.3.5.3 An ISO/IEC 9542 IS Hello (ISH) PDU is used for this purpose.
 This is sent either as data, once the connection has been established, or as part of the Call Request/Call Confirm dialogue when "Fast Select" is supported by the air-ground subnetwork.
 Both Airborne and Ground Routers generate an ISH PDU that reports their NET to the other Router.
 On receipt of an ISH PDU, each Router updates its FIB with a route to the remote Router, using the NET supplied by the ISH PDU and associating this NET with the subnetwork connection over which the ISH was received, as the forwarding path.

-Note: this procedure is also used to negotiate the interim procedures used when IDRP is not supported by the Airborne Router.
+Note.-Tthis procedure is also used to negotiate the interim procedures used when IDRP is not supported by the Airborne Router and to uplink capability information on the air/ground subnetwork for use by the airborne NPDU forwarding process.

-5.10.3.5 Route Initiation in IDRP
+3.4.10.3.6 Route Initiation in IDRP